-6 Bitter Truths Every Parent Must Accept In Life
+6 Bitter Truths About Being A Parent That You Must Accept In Life

-Every parent wants to be a good parent to their children, but in order to be one, there are some truths every parent must accept in life.
-These truths about parenthood and how to be a good parent will help you be one for your children.
+Every parent wants to be a good parent to their children, but to be one, there are some truths every parent must accept in life.
+On National Parents Day, these truths about being a parent will help you be their best guide!

 “Your children are not your children.